 Treatments for vertigo

-Vertigo doesn’t have a cure, but it’s not fatal.
 An episode of peripheral vertigo usually goes away on its own in a few minutes.
 Sometimes it lasts for hours or weeks.
 If your vertigo lasts a long time, there is treatment.
 Doctors often prescribe anti-nausea drugs to slow down the dizziness.
 You can also use a cane or walking device to prevent falls.